Miles Breuer: Writing career

 Jack Williamson has described Breuer as "among the first and best of the amateurs whose work Gernsback began to print."
 Walter Gillings said that Breuer wrote "some of the most intriguing tales that appeared in the early volumes of Amazing Stories ".
 John Clute described his work as crudely written, but intelligent and noted for new ideas.

 Works by Miles J. Breuer

 This list is limited to speculative fiction as cataloged by the Internet Speculative Fiction Database.
 For Breuer as author or co-author, ISFDB lists the following one 1916 story and 44 items published from 1927 to 1942.
 It also catalogs ten letters to Amazing Stories and one to Wonder Stories, all 1927–31, and one 1930 illustration.

+Bibliography of all known Breuer´s short stories and poems (including those published in Czech-American press) is included in monograph Dreaming of Autonomous Vehicles: Miloslav (Miles) J. Breuer: Czech-American Writer and the Birth of Science Fiction (Space Cowboy Books - Nová vlna 2025) by Jaroslav Olša, Jr.